Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Cuboidal Epithelium is composed of single layer of cubical cells.
+Cuboidal Epithelium is composed of single layer of cubical cells.
 The nucleus is round and lies in the centre.
 This tissue is present in the thyroid vesicles, salivary glands, sweat glands and exocrine pancreas.
 It is also found in the intestine and tubular part of the nephron (kidney tubules) as microvilli that increase the absorptive surface area.
 Their main function is secretion and absorption.
-Incorrect

-Explanation Cuboidal Epithelium is composed of single layer of cubical cells.
+Cuboidal Epithelium is composed of single layer of cubical cells.
 The nucleus is round and lies in the centre.
 This tissue is present in the thyroid vesicles, salivary glands, sweat glands and exocrine pancreas.
 It is also found in the intestine and tubular part of the nephron (kidney tubules) as microvilli that increase the absorptive surface area.
 Their main function is secretion and absorption.

 -